viriato22/The-Creator-3D/docs/README.md

  * ModuleTime: Allows us to do certain actions acording to the time since opening the application
  * ModuleWindow: This is used to create a window where we will execute or application

+## Last assignment sub-system

+ * ModulePhysics: This module was created to allow the interaction between our application and the [Bullet](https://pybullet.org/wordpress/) library.
+ * ComponentRigidBody: This component is used to create rigidbodies to use in our engine.
+This means that objects assigned this component will start behaving accorging to the laws of physics.
+ * ComponentCollider:

 ## License

 This is free and unencumbered software released into the public domain.